 Since we’ve been married, we’ve taken a Seabourn cruise each summer.
 Our first trip was through the Mediterranean and our second was along the Alaskan and British Colombian coastline.
 Both experiences were beautiful; but the ships themselves are an experience all on their own.
 We love this line and want to share our top five reasons to choose Seabourn.

 Seabourn is an ultra luxe cruise line that is perfect for those that love luxe travel.
 We’re consistent with booking through Amex, and when Adam did some research on luxe cruise lines, Seabourn popped up as one of our options.
 In the end, when compared to our other options, we chose Seabourn and we haven’t looked back since.
-Since we both love Seabourn so much, we’re sharing our five reasons to choose Seabourn together, as a team.
+Since we both love Seabourn so much, we’re sharing our five reasons to choose Seabourn together.

 The first reason for booking Seabourn?
 The smaller ships.
 Neither of us likes to be around a ton of people all the time and, while aboard Seabourn, it feels like there is no one else there.